-It turns out that there are some do’s and don’ts when it comes to painting these walls, including what type of paint to use and when to use it.
+There are some do’s and don’ts when painting these walls, including what type of paint to use and when to use it.

-Is It Safe to Use Exterior Paint In Your Garage?
+Should You Use Interior or Exterior Paint In Your Garage?

-All paints, both interior and exterior, are made up of the same four basic components: resin, solvents, pigments, and additives.
-It’s in those four components that we find the major differences.
+All interior and exterior paints are made up of the same four basic components: resin, solvents, pigments, and additives.

 Acrylic Resin (Acrylic or Latex Paints)

-If you mix an acrylic paint with an epoxy base you get what’s commonly called latex paint.
-Latex paints are very durable and great for your garage.
+Mixing acrylic paint with an epoxy base creates what’s commonly called latex paint.
+Interior latex paint is very durable and great for your garage.

 Alkyd Resin (Oil Based Paints)